 St. Louis Children’s Hospital is a free standing hospital located in the medical complex that specializes in the treatment of children and adolescents.
 Residents who opt to do some pediatric training in their PG1 year rotate on one of its inpatient units.
 In addition to inpatient units, the hospital also has outpatient clinics and its own emergency room dedicated to the care of children.

-During the PG2 year, our residents spend approximately 4 months off site in the St Louis area.
-These sites include
+During the PG2 year, our residents spend approximately three months off site in the St Louis area.
+These sites include:

 - McCallum Place (8 miles), which is a free standing center that provides intensive outpatient and residential treatment to people afflicted with eating disorders.